dbader/node-datadog-metrics/README.md

 `metrics.gauge(key, value[, tags[, timestamp]])`

 Record the current *value* of a metric.
-The most recent value in a given flush interval will be recorded.
+The most recent value since the last flush will be recorded.
 Optionally, specify a set of tags to associate with the metric.
 This should be used for sum values such as total hard disk space, process uptime, total number of active users, or number of rows in a database table.
 The optional timestamp is in milliseconds since 1 Jan 1970 00:00:00 UTC, e.g. from `Date.now()`.

 Example: